G. Spencer-Brown: Laws of Form

 Laws of Form, at once a work of mathematics and of philosophy, emerged from work in electronic engineering Spencer-Brown did around 1960, and from lectures on mathematical logic he later gave under the auspices of the University of London's extension program.
 First published in 1969, it has never been out of print.
 Spencer-Brown referred to the mathematical system of Laws of Form as the "primary algebra" and the "calculus of indications"; others have termed it "boundary algebra".
-The primary algebra is essentially an elegant minimalist notation for the two-element Boolean algebra, very similar to formal systems that Charles Sanders Peirce devised in work written in the 1880s and 1890s (see entitative graph and existential graph), but in some cases not published until after the first edition of Laws of Form.
+The primary algebra is essentially an elegant minimalist notation for the two-element Boolean algebra.

+One core aspect of the text is the 'observer dilemma' that arises from the very situation of the observer to have decided on the object of observation - while inevitably leaving aside other objects.
+Such an un-observed object is attributed the 'unmarked state', the realm of all 'unmarked space'.

 Laws of Form has influenced, among others, Heinz von Foerster, Louis Kauffman, Niklas Luhmann, Humberto Maturana, Francisco Varela, Leon Conrad, and William Bricken.
 Some of these authors have modified and extended the primary algebra, with interesting consequences.

 Controversial mathematics

 In a 1976 letter to the Editor of Nature, Spencer-Brown claimed a proof of the four-color theorem, which is not computer-assisted.
 The preface of the 1979 edition of Laws of Form repeats that claim, and further states that the generally accepted computational proof by Appel, Haken, and Koch has 'failed' (page xii).
 Spencer-Brown's claimed proof of the four-color theorem has yet to find any defenders; Kauffman provides a detailed review of parts of that work.

+The 6th edition of Laws of Form advertises that it includes "the first-ever proof of Riemann's hypothesis".

+Personal life and death

+During his time at Cambridge, Spencer-Brown was a chess half-blue.
+He held two world records as a glider pilot, and was a sports correspondent to the Daily Express.
+He also wrote some novels and poems, sometimes employing the pen name James Keys.

+Spencer-Brown died on 25 August 2016.
+He was buried at the London Necropolis, Brookwood, Surrey.

+Reception

+While not denying some of his talent, not all critics of Spencer-Brown's claims and writings have been willing to assess them at his own valuation; the poetry is at the most charitable reading an idiosyncratic taste, and some prominent voices have been decidedly dismissive of the value of his formal material.
+For example Martin Gardner wrote in his essay: